vanphan24/cluster-peering-failover-demo/README.md

 ```

 16. Apply service-resolver file on dc1.
 This service-resolver.yaml file will tell Consul on dc1 how to handle failovers if the counting service fails locally.

+Note: Make sure the name of the peer in the service-resolver file matches the name to gave for each peer when you established peering (either in the UI or using CRD acceptor and dialer files).

 ```
 kubectl apply -f service-resolver.yaml --context $dc1
 ```